ClementCariou/travel-express-backend/api.md

 ```

 Note :
-- Date time are formated as number of milliseconds since January 1 1970
+- Date time are formated as js Date object
 - Trip are repeated when list/search queried with updated from/to date

 ## Reservation